Skip to main content

 Motorcycle Stabilizers

 Motorcycles have shock absorbers and steering dampers.
 Also, good quality tires help keep the bike stabilized.
 However, great tires don’t always help skid or ride in bad weather.
-However, technological advances do help the bike’s stability.
-The Bosch Stability Control allows the bikes to have even more excellent stability.
+But technological advances do help the bike’s stability.
+The Bosch Stability Control helps the bikes have even more excellent stability.

-A computer that monitors several sensors runs the controls.
+A computer that monitors several sensors run the controls.
 If the computer sees a loss of traction, it helps correct the problem.
-In this case, it automatically applies the disc and engine brakes to regain control of the bike.
+In this case, it automatically applies the disc and engine brakes.
+The computer does this to regain control of the bike.
 Hence, riders have this extra protection on winding roads.
 Also, it offers protection on terrain with sand or gravel.

 Motorcycle Touchscreens

 It makes the AR-1 helmet.
-So, this helmet now allows riders to listen to music and more.
-Also, they can use GPS to make phone calls without using their hands.
+So this helmet now allows riders to listen to music and more.
+Also, they can use GPS and make phone calls without using their hands.
 The rider doesn’t need to take their eyes off the road.

 California, Northern, Southern, Central California, Texas.